Marseille, Cassis and Aix en Provence Tour

 Some of the buildings, however, date.
 A walk through the old village streets will reveal some nice old buildings, some dating back to the 16th century, and some restored with the colorful pastels

-Other sites in the village are old fountains and an open-air artists market.
+Other sites in the village are old fountains and an open-air market.

-Cassis is still a small fishing port, but the little fishing boats now share the harbor with yachts and boats for visiting the calanques, a trip you shouldn’t miss.
-The first of the white Cassis stone quarries in the Calanques was opened in 1753.
+Cassis is still a small fishing port, but the little fishing boats now share the harbor with boats for visiting the calanques (creeks), a trip you shouldn’t miss.

 Aix, which during the Middle Ages was the capital of the county of Provence.